wlferguson/pyfsmsc/README.md

 ### Welcome to a python based fluids and soft materials characterization package, pyfsmsc!

-This package includes fundamental and custom characterization techniques to analyze assembled structures of fluids and soft materials from molecular dynamics (MD) simulations.
+This package includes fundamental and custom characterization techniques to analyze assembled structures of fluids and soft materials from atomic simulations.

 # Installation